hungryengineer/The-Weekender/README.md

 To destroy the resources, reverse sequence is to be followed.
 If the sequence is not adhered to the the tf process will either result in error and fail or some resources might be orphaned and then would have to be deleted manually.

-* for some reasons datasources can't populate the subnet id field required for eks provisioning, the workaround is to manually add the subnets
+* for some reasons datasources can't populate the subnet id field required for eks provisioning, the workaround is to manually add the subnets before each run

+# STEP 2 -- creating pipelines for terraform deployment *

+# STEP 3 -- creating pipeline for building docker image using dockerfile and pushing it to GH Packages